 Cleanliness of the Mosque

 The mosques should also be kept pure; the Prophet ﷺ forbade spitting in the mosque, for instance.
 Those who enter the mosque should be clean and properly dressed.
-Allah praised the worshippers in the mosque at Madinah due to their great regard for cleanliness: “Within it are men who love to purify themselves; and Allah loves those who purify themselves.”
+Allah praised the worshippers in a mosque at Madinah due to their great regard for cleanliness: “Within it are men who love to purify themselves; and Allah loves those who purify themselves.”
 (Qur’an 9:108) The Prophet ﷺ strictly forbade consuming anything whose odour may be offensive to others prior to coming to the mosque .
 He said, “Whoever has eaten garlic or onion should keep away from our mosque and stay at home.”
 (Bukhari, Muslim)

 Also read: What is Jihad?

 To be morally pure means to possess a high degree of character and to exhibit the best moral traits.
 Among the most widespread moral vices, these days, are indulging in bribery, consuming alcohol, engaging in backbiting, engaging in illicit sexual activity, and most commonly, perhaps, abusing and uttering profanities without even being provoked.
 Such moral impurity is made all the more objectionable since Islam lays extreme importance on one’s character.
 The Prophet ﷺ said, “The best among you are the best in character.”
 (Bukhari)